named-data/ndn-cxx/docs/tutorials/security-validator-config.rst

       key-locator
       {
         type name
-        name /ndn/edu/ucla/KEY/yingdi/ksk-1234/ID-CERT
+        name /ndn/edu/ucla/yingdi/KEY/ksk-1234
         relation equal
       }
     }

-This checker property requires that the packet must have a ``rsa-sha256`` signature generated by a key whose certificate name is ``/ndn/edu/ucla/KEY/yingdi/ksk-1234/ID-CERT``.
+This checker property requires that the packet must have a ``rsa-sha256`` signature that can be verified with ``/ndn/edu/ucla/yingdi/KEY/ksk-1234`` key.

 Besides the two ways to express conditions on the ``KeyLocator`` name (name and regex), you can further constrain the ``KeyLocator`` name using the information extracted from the packet name.
 This third type of condition is expressed via a property **hyper-relation**.
 The **hyper-relation** property consists of three parts:

-- an NDN regular expression that can extract information from packet name
+- an NDN regular expression that extracts information from the packet name
-- an NDN regular expression that can extract information from ``KeyLocator`` name
+- an NDN regular expression that extracts information from the ``KeyLocator`` name
-- relation from the part extracted from ``KeyLocator`` name to the one extracted from the packet name
+- relation from the part extracted from the ``KeyLocator`` name to the one extracted from the packet name

 For example, a checker: